Language and Computation Courses

 Dynamic Epistemic Logic (DEL) has become a useful tool for describing changes in different systems and concepts, as shown by its analysis of the effect of different forms of communication (public, private) on the knowledge of a set of agents, or its study of the effect of social influence on an agent’s preferences/opinions.
 One of DEL‘s key features is that changes are not represented by means of transitions within a system (as done, e.g., in propositional dynamic logic), but rather as operations that change the whole model in which formulas are evaluated.
 Thus, DEL can be abstractly understood as the study of modal logics for model change.
 This course provides a technical discussion on different operations that can be performed over DEL’spreferred models, relational ‘Kripke’ models.

-The aim of the course is to present deontic logic from a formal and computational point of view, highlighting the practical challenges raised by agents, detachment, exceptions and multiagent organizations.
+The aim of the course is to present deontic logic from a formal of view, highlighting the practical challenges raised by agents, detachment, exceptions and multiagent organizations.
 It is therefore complementary to most presentations of deontic logic focusing on the philosophical motivations and paradoxes, or giving a linguistic perspective on deontic modality.
 In particular, we first present STIT theory addressing the challenges of non-deterministic actions, moral luck and procrastination.
 We continue with alternative norm-based deontic logics addressing the challenge of multiagent detachment, when agents cannot assume that other agents comply with their norms.
 Conflicts among norms are resolved using formal argumentation, and organizations are described using collective attitudes and constitutive norms.
 We illustrate the logics with examples from applications in machine ethics and legal informatics, as well as other domains of normative multiagent systems.

 - New Developments in Belief Revision, Richard Booth (Cardiff University, UK) and Giovanni Casini (University of Luxembourg, Luxembourg)